• Skip to primary navigation

 What will the average fee be for most shoppers?

-It’s estimated that, on average, most shoppers walk away from the grocery store with 10 bags (and, yes, double-bagging heavy groceries will cost an extra dime.), according to Simple Ecology, a website that sells reusable produce and tote bags.
+It’s estimated that, on average, most shoppers walk away from the grocery store with 10 bags.
+And, yes, double-bagging heavy groceries will cost an extra dime.

-When you think about it long-term, for many smart shoppers, a few hundred dollars a year is “big bucks.”
+For many smart shoppers, a few hundred dollars annually is “big bucks.”
 It could help pay off a bill or help with an unexpected home repair.

 What will be the fee be used for?